 But in anticipation of something of a life change—splitting my time between St. Louis and Fort Collins for perhaps 9 months or so—I decided having a second car was a good idea.
 I wanted something that was practical, reliable, and inexpensive, yet more exciting than a Maytag washing machine.
 The latter meant having loads of style and character.

 That is how I ended up with the 2005 Chrysler PT Cruiser GT pictured here.

 I actually was looking for one on Craigslist for quite a while.
 I knew I wanted the pre-Daimler-Chrysler version, as I much preferred its retro grill and adherence to designer Bryan Nesbitt’s original concept.
+And I wanted car window tinting services already done so I didn’t have to worry about doing it.
 My color preferences included those of the American or French flags, and the car had to have a sunroof.
 I could have gone either way with the transmission despite my penchant for manual gearshifts.
 The car also had to have less than 100,000 miles.